polterguy/polterguy.github.io/deploy/index.md

 ## Updating Magic

-Updating Magic should be fairly straight forward and only requires that you tear down your containers, pull the Magic images from docker hub, and restart your containers using the following.
+Updating Magic should be fairly straight forward and only requires that you tear down your containers, pull the Magic images from docker hub, and restart your containers using the following from the same directory where you'we got your docker-compose file.

 ```
 docker-compose down